raystack/dagger/docs/advance/post_processor.md

 Some basic information you need to know before the creation of a Post Processor Dagger is as follow

 ## Number of Post Processors
 Any number of Post Processors can be added based on the use case.
-And also there can be multiple Post Processors of the same type.
-The initial SQL should not depend on the number of Post Processors and you can simply start with selecting as many fields that are required for the final result as well as the Post Processors in the SQL.
+There can be multiple Post Processors of the same type.
+The initial SQL do not depend on the number of Post Processors and you can simply start with selecting as many fields that are required for the final result as well as the Post Processors in the SQL.

 ## Throughput
 The throughput depends on the input topic of Dagger and after SQL filtering, the enrichment store should be able to handle that load.